leancodepl/js_corelibrary/packages/folder-structure-cruiser/README.md

 - `cruiseParams: CruiseParams` - Configuration parameters for the dependency analysis
   - `directory: string` - Directory to analyze.
 Defaults to `".*"` if not provided
   - `configPath: string` - Path to the dependency-cruiser configuration file (e.g., `.dependency-cruiser.js`)
-  - `tsConfigPath: string` - Path to TypeScript configuration file for enhanced type resolution
+  - `tsConfigPath: string` - Optional path to TypeScript configuration file for enhanced type resolution
   - `webpackConfigPath?: string` - Optional path to webpack configuration file for webpack alias resolution

 **Returns:** `Promise<void>` - The function doesn't return a value but outputs results to console